A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Responsible Use Case Study: Network Interdiction

 To convert an output of the network generator to a network usable in max flow network interdiction, we need to add in a source node and sink node.
 We add arcs from the source node to each trafficker and bottom node with infinite capacity, and arcs from each bottom and victim node to the sink with capacity one.
 All arcs incident to the trafficker are directed out of the trafficker, and all arcs incident to the bottom and a victim are directed out of the bottom and into the victim.
 Arcs between victims are replaced with a pair of arcs between the victims, one in each direction.
 The capacity of each trafficker node is the number of victims they can control, the capacity of each victim node is one, and the capacity of each bottom node is the number of victims they can control plus one.
 This is to recognize that bottoms are victims too, and that their role in sex trafficking networks does not make them any less of a victim than the other victims.
-Note that it is not necessary to directly model the control of a bottom with an arc from the trafficker to them as the arc from the source can model this control.
+Note that, with our modeling choices, it is not necessary to directly model the control of a bottom with an arc from the trafficker to them as the arc from the source can model this control, even though this arc will always be included in operations produced by the network generator.
 For ease of notation, we define $T$ to be the set of traffickers, $B$ to be the set of bottoms, and $V$ to be the set of victims.
 Capacities for the traffickers and bottoms are chosen in such a way that the maximum flow through the network is the total number of victims currently in the network (including bottoms).
-The arcs between traffickers are only used to determine restructure-able arcs, and are assigned capacity $0$.
+The arcs between traffickers are only used to determine restructurable arcs, and are assigned capacity $0$.
+Figure \ref{fig:conversion} demonstrates this conversion on a sample operation, where the black square node is the source node, the white circle node is the sink node, and the black arcs are the newly added arcs.